 The occurrence of human rabies in Europe, Canada, and the United States has been reduced historically from scores of deaths annually to only a few cases per year.
 Human fatalities are much higher in the developing world.1,3,4 Typically, more than 50,000 persons, and millions of animals, die of rabies worldwide each year, and several million people receive rabies prophylaxis after exposure.1,3,4 Compared to developed countries, the diagnosis and reporting of human and animal rabies in many under developed areas of Asia, Africa, and Latin America is less than ideal.
 Data on the prevalence of the disease in many of these areas are often unreliable.
 The burden of rabies remains significant in many localities, where it causes otherwise preventable deaths, substantial anxiety, serious adverse effects from outdated vaccines, and incalculable costs to many individuals and their families.4 For example, the number of persons vaccinated for potential rabies exposure each year in the United States is estimated between 20,000 and 40,000 cases per year, whereas prophylaxis approaches a figure of a million exposures in India alone.3

 The distribution of animal rabies is global in nature.
 Several different lyssaviruses serve as major etiological agents throughout the world.
 Each of these viral species is irregular in distribution and presumed reservoir attributes (Table 16-1).
 Owing to this diversity, with basic similarity to other RNA viruses, lyssaviruses lack proofreading enzymes.
 Consequently, during RNA replication, viral copy errors are made.
 Many of these replication errors are lethal, and do not result in competent progeny viruses.
 Molecular drift and eventual stability may occur when different variants arise and can overcome adaptive bottlenecks in certain animal populations.
-Such variants can be differentiated from each other by genetic, antigenic, ...
+Such variants can be differentiated from each ...